Saiid2001/BasicFTPserver/README.md

 Finally you can close the app by hitting the X button. (please note that if you force close the console of the app, a connection issue might occure because of incomplete closing).

+## Deliverables
+1. Both sending and receiving rates and averages are visible.
+For the client you can see it in the plot at the end or in the console or besides the progress bar throughout.
+For the server it is shown in the console log of the app throughout the process.